 While some ways of preparing eggs can leave them too chewy to enjoy after surgery, such as hard boiled or fried eggs, scrambling eggs is the ideal way to prepare them for a meal after your teeth are extracted.
 Scrambled eggs are soft and fluffy and don’t require much, if any, chewing.
 They’re also a good source of protein, and can replace any meats you’re not able to eat during your recovery period.

-Dr. Juan Arroyo, an oral and maxillofacial surgeon with more than 15 years of experience, now performs wisdom teeth removal and other surgeries at the Miami practice of Drs.
-Gallardo and Lamas.
+Dr. Juan Arroyo, an oral and maxillofacial surgeon with more than 15 years of experience, now performs wisdom teeth removal and other surgeries at the Miami practice of Dr. Gallardo.
 To learn more about the wisdom tooth removal process, what you can expect, and whether it’s a good option for you, call (305) 447-1447 today.